Cyfrin/foundry-full-course-cu/chronological-updates.md

 *For moving forward, updates will now be on respective videos in Cyfrin Updraft.
 This file will no longer be updated.*

-For those who prefer the video format here we have a video with a recompilation of these updates you can follow along:

 # Lesson 0